-Goal 4 - SLO 1: Students will understand the ARRT Code of Ethics in a comprehensive manner

-Goal 4 - SLO 2: Students will demonstrate professional work ethics

-Goal 4 - SLO 3: Eligible Students will join the Radiologic Technology Honor Society, Lambda Nu.
+- Goal 4 SLO 1: Students will understand the ARRT Code of Ethics in a comprehensive manner. - Goal 4 SLO 2: Students will demonstrate professional work ethics. - Goal 4 SLO 3: Students will strive for academic excellence.

 Program Description

 The program of radiological technology is designed to train individuals who are skilled in the use of ionizing radiation for diagnostic purposes.
 The curriculum provides instruction in both the classroom and clinic.
 The didactic component consists of sessions concerning the factual and theoretical basis of radiology.
 The clinical setting provides the opportunity for applying classroom knowledge in a supervised patient care environment.
 The entire curriculum is competency-based requiring mastery of all entry-level skills.
 Each student is provided with educational objectives to achieve in specific time intervals for specific levels of accomplishment.
 This system provides a method for efficient and productive learning.